 If a Harley-Davidson motorcycle is imported into the United States, additional documentation is required for that motorcycle to be eligible for the United States Harley-Davidson Motorcycle Limited Warranty.
-Refer to www.harley-davidson.com.
+An authorized Harley-Davidson dealer can provide a form explaining the requirements.